NOW / SOON:

 Film by Jasmina Metwaly

-It was a joy to experiment and collaborate (as Dog DJ, Senior Cut-Out-er-rer, Imperfect-Circle Advisor, Assistant Mind-Mapper etc) with Jasmina Metwaly and the team on this film project for MaerzMusik – Festival for Time Issues.
-An homage to the music, stories and philosophies of Halim El-Dabh, based on A Sonic Letter to Halim El-Dabh by Kamila Metwaly.
+It was a joy to experiment and collaborate (as Dog DJ, Senior Cut-Out-er-rer, Imperfect-Circle Advisor, Assistant Mind-Mapper etc) with Jasmina Metwaly and the team on this film project: an homage to the music, stories and philosophies of Halim El-Dabh, based on A Sonic Letter to Halim El-Dabh by Kamila Metwaly.

 Available to watch for free (or with voluntary payment):